 - Resize the question: Select the answer area and drag the resizing handles.
 Otherwise, open the Properties pane > Size & Properties > Transform > adjust or type values in the Width and Height boxes.

 Note: In the Properties pane of the question > Interactivity > General > the Multiple Response check box is selected by default.
 So, this means learners can give many answers by clicking many spots on an image.
 Each click they made is considered as an answer.
-In case you want the last click is accepted as your answer, deselect this check box.
+In case you want the last click to be accepted as your answer, deselect this check box.
 Besides, if you want to limit the number of hotspot touches, you can select the Touch Limit check box and enter its value.

 Tip: After customizing a question and its hotpots, right-click it and select Set as Default Hotspot Question or Set as Default Hotspot if you want to reuse.
 That way, this question or its hotspots will appear each time you insert a new Hotspot question or a hotspot.
 Alternatively, you can customize your hotspot question by using Object Settings view to use it later on.

 Set Correct Answers

 By default, a hotspot that you insert into the image is set as a correct answer.
 Nevertheless, you can change it into an incorrect answer.
 To get it done, go to the Properties pane > Interactivity > General > deselect the Correct check box.

 Firstly, to set scores and reporting for a Hotspot question, select the answer area.
 After that, go to the Properties pane > Interactivity > Score & Reporting.